 We Covered this in our Weekly Wire Roundup

-The startup used a technology that senses insects on a crop (via FlightSensor™), classifies insect types, sends data to the FarmSense cloud via wireless, and aggregates data from all the traps deployed in crop fields and provides actionable intelligence about insect prevalence.
+The startup used a technology that senses insects on a crop (via FlightSensor™), classifies insect types, sends data to the FarmSense cloud via wireless, aggregates data from all the traps deployed in crop fields, and provides actionable intelligence about insect prevalence.

 “The growing consensus is that early detection and rapid response is the best solution to the pest issues facing us.
 However, early detection has been a challenge due to lack of robust automatic surveillance systems,”Dr. Shailendra Singh, FarmSense co-founder and CTO.